dots-energy/dots-simulation-orchestrator/docs/usage/examples.md

 The picture above shows the results of the co-simulation in a Grafana dashboard.
 Another option would be to download the data as a collection of csv files and process the data using more suffisticated tools.

 First observe that the apparent power profiles (the two charts on the left) for house 1 and house 2 differ significantly despite having the same load profile.
 This is the result of what the HEMS has done for us namely, economically optimizing the flexible load for the household.

-Second of all observe that the transformer in this small netowork is not overloaded.
+Second of all observe that the transformer in this small network is not overloaded.
 Meaning that this network is not suffering from congestion.

 ## Other examples
-The other examples found in the example repository all contain the same network from the archetype dataset only with another tariff instrument active.
+The other examples found in the example repository all contain the same network from the [archetype dataset](https://www.projectgo-e.nl/rekenen-aan-flexibiliteit-in-distributienetten/) only with another tariff instrument active.